Why Opal Stopped Chasing Revenue – Kenneth Schlenker, Opal

 David Barnard:

 Yeah, it's just such a great framing.
-And I mean, this is how you should think about every feature.
+This is how you should think about every feature.
 Does this feature make my user win?
 Does it improve their life?
 Does it enhance whatever they're doing in the app?
 Really thinking deeply about how each of those features impacts the user experience, such a great way to think about it.
-You mentioned Opal for Schools.
-I wanted to go deeper on that.
-Was this something that happened somewhat organically of students using it and them requesting schools?
-Or did you strategize like, "Hey, this is a great almost B2B opportunity.
-We can sell the schools.
-We can expand the footprint."
-How did that come about?

 Kenneth Schlenker:

-And so it's really kind of not a bell to bell solution, but a bell to bed solution.
-It's kind of a full cycle.
-And so yeah, we've tried it with one school and now we're actually kind of scaling it across the states with many high schools around the US.
-And so it's really become a very interesting new area for us, not only because again, super aligned around mission, we really, really like that.
-I think it's a whole chapter we could open, but it's a much smarter way to actually do phone and policy rather than taking the phones away.
-We're actually kind of teaching something to kids to get a tool that they can use after school.
-And from a business perspective, it makes sense because it really helps position Opal in the family.
+Yeah, we've tried it with one school.
+Now, we're actually scaling in across the states with many high schools around the US.
+It really becomes a very interesting new area for us, not only because again, super aligned around mission.
+We really, really like that.
+I think it's a whole chapter we could open.
+But it's a much smarter way to actually do phone and policy rather than taking the phones away.
+We're actually teaching something to kids to get a tool that they can use after school.

+From a business perspective, it makes sense because it really helps position Opal in the family.
 People talk about it on a local community level as well because every student uses it.

-So helps a lot as well.
-But yes, it's a new kind of distribution for us that is super interesting and extremely mission aligned because we need to make sure that education is still and continues to be an important effector for progress and we can be a part of that.
+Helps a lot as well.
+But yes, it's a new distribution for us that is super interesting and extremely mission aligned.
+Because we need to make sure that education is still, and continues to be an important effector for progress.
+We can be a part of that.

 David Barnard: